evkx/evkx.github.io/content/models/mini/cooper/Cooper_SE/_index.md

 ### Sound system

-One type of sound system is available for the Mini Cooper SE.
+The Mini Cooper SE comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

 ## Lights